Linux environment

 The setup is easy if you are using Windows 10, and the user experience is AWESOME.

-You can stop by for better reference.
+You can stop by here for better reference.
 I mean I think I can trust the official Ubuntu site for something involve network security.
 Anyway I logged in what I actually have done.
 I intend to avoid outdated information so what I did was

 Assuming that you have installed ufw and you know how to operate it.